idaholab/thermal_to_fusion_converter/README.md

   id = 17: Kinetic energy of secondary neutrons emitted in LiD due to Li(T,n) reactions id = 18: Kinetic energy of neutrons in target (both primary = from ATR, and secondary = from converter)

-  histogram id 14 is optional and can be invoked using 6- TRACKING and STEP MAX
+  histogram id 14 is optional and can be invoked using `/analysis/h1/set 14 1000 0.1 10 MeV`

+ 6- TRACKING and STEP MAX